 Inclusive design is a subject that stretches far and wide across the environment.
 It can be applied on a micro scale (for example, when considering door handles).
-It can also be applied on a much larger scale, such as when considering redeveloping an area to provide for a new community (for example, responding to the need of low-income families or specific faith needs).
+It can also be applied on a much larger scale, such as when considering redeveloping an area to provide for a new community (for example, responding to the needs of low-income families or specific faith needs).

 Although many of the key concepts largely impact disabled people, inclusive design also facilitates equality when considering the effects of age, gender, pregnancy, race, religion or belief and sexual orientation.

 Universal design is also now recognised as a key concept, reflecting many of the principles and emphasis of the meaning of inclusive.
-In some circles the 2 terms are used interchangeably.
+In some circles, the two terms are used interchangeably.
 However, others advocate that ‘universal’ is the preferred term, as it does not imply a finite state with a number of ‘add-ons’, but rather an ever-widening concept that is all-embracing.
 For now, the term ‘inclusive’ is still more relevant and popular, and is used in this isurv section.

 It also discusses developing concepts, including how the language around the subject has changed.

-- the medical model – viewing disability as a curable problem (for example, a hearing impairment is treated with a cochlea implant); and
+- the medical model – viewing disability as a curable problem (for example, a hearing impairment is treated with a cochlea implant) and

 - the social model – focusing on changing the person's environment (for example, teaching and using sign language in schools under suitable lighting and background conditions).